MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-register-new-items.md

 ---
 title: Create Item Cards for Goods or Services
-description: You create item cards for services that you sell as hours and for physical products, such as assembly items, finished goods, that you sell from your stock.
+description: You create item cards for services that you sell as hours and for physical products, such as assembly items, finished goods, that you sell from your inventory.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual